 TGac editor: modify D1.0 P95, L42-L49, as follows

-An AP in a BSS and a STA in an IBSS shall advertise the regulatory maximum transmit power for that
+An AP in a BSS/MBSS and a STA in an IBSS shall advertise the regulatory maximum transmit power for that

 STA’s operating channel in Beacon frames and Probe Response frames using a Country element.
-An AP in a BSS and a STA in an IBSS shall advertise the local maximum transmit power for that STA’s operating channel in Beacon frames and Probe Response frames using either the combination of a Country element and a Power Constraint element or the combination of a VHT Transmit Power Envelope element and an Extended Power Constraint element.
+A non-VHT AP in a BSS/MBSS and a non-VHT STA in an IBSS shall advertise the local maximum transmit power for that STA’s operating channel in Beacon frames and Probe Response frames using the combination of a Country element and a Power Constraint element.
+A VHT AP in a BSS/MBSS and a VHT STA in an IBSS shall advertise the local maximum transmit power for that STA’s operating channel in Beacon frames and Probe Response frames using the combination of a Country element, a VHT Transmit Power Envelope element and an Extended Power Constraint element.